NHS-South-Central-and-West/intro-to-data-science/README.md

-# intro-to-data-science
+# Intro to Data Science

-Presentation slides explaining what data science is and the value it can bring to the NHS and SCW
+Presentation slides explaining what data science is and the value it can bring to the NHS and SCW.

+For the code that produces the presentation, see the `index.qmd`.